fastai/course-v3/docs/deployment_seeme_ai.md

 ### On the web

-You can open the web app via [app.seeme.ai](https://app.seeme.ai)
+You can also open the web app via [app.seeme.ai](https://app.seeme.ai) and log in with your credentials.

-Log in if you need to with the credentials used to register (my_username, my_password).

-If you've followed the steps above without changing anything, this is what you will see after logging in, your model name, description and logo will obviously not be the same.
+You will see an overview of all your models as well as the public models that can be used by anyone.

 Click on the model to start making predictions.